-Have you ever wondered what it is that draws people together, and what it is that pulls you apart?
+Have you ever wondered what it is that draws people together, and what it is that pulls you apart in relationships?

 Perhaps the answer lies in your attachment style.